Sending RCS

 NOTE

-The total number of API Calls (requests) that the user can make to the POST /notification endpoint in a certain time has been limited.
-That is, in case the user exceeds the limit of requests (messages sent) that can be made in a specific time, he/she will not be able to send another request until the established time is up.
+The total number of API Calls (requests) that the user can make to this endpoint in a certain time has been limited.
+That is, in case the user exceeds the limit of requests (messages sent) that can be made in a specific time, they will not be able to send another request until the established time is up.
 Once the time has elapsed, the request counter is reset and the request can be sent to the endpoint again.

 • RateLimit-Limit: return the number of requests left for the client in the time window